no-1-noob/PPPredictor/README.md

 Dependencies
 -----
- - CHeck the release page for your BeatSaber version
+ - Check the release page for your BeatSaber version